opauloh/docker-mastery-for-nodejs-main/README.md

 ### Vs Code, node and Typescript

-Debugging works when we enable in remote via TCP (defaults 9229)
+Debugging works when we enable in remote via TCP (defaults 9229), go to chrome://inspect/#devices to see on chrome

 - [Reference TS compose](typescript/docker-compose.yml)
 - [Reference TS nodemon](typescript/nodemon.json)